robb-j/gruber/quick-tour.md

 });
 ```

-A route is a definition to handle a specific HTTP request with a response.
+A route is a definition of how to handle a certain HTTP requests by serving them with a response.
-It defines which method and path it is responding to and an asynchronous function to generate a response.
+It defines which HTTP method and path to respond to and an asynchronous function to generate a response.

-This is using nice standards like
+This is uses nice standards like
 [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request),
 [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response)
 and [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/URLPattern).
-The `params` are strongly-typed based on the pathname you passed too!
+Those `params` are strongly-typed based on the pathname you passed too!
-So you'd get a warning if you used a param other than `name`, even if you are only writting JavaScript.
+So you'd get a warning if you used a param other than `name`, even if you are only writing JavaScript.

-You can easily throw a **HTTPError** because Gruber knows how to handle them and return a HTTP response from them.
+You can easily throw a **HTTPError** and Gruber knows how to handle them.

 With that route, let's use it to create a server with **server.js**: